How to Create a Collapsing Tab Header Using React Native

 Collapsing header and swipeable tabs are one of the most common UI elements in mobile apps.
 Such a pattern is widely used on profile screens on Social Media apps like Instagram or Twitter, for example.

-In this article, we are going to create a screen with a collapsing header and multiple swipeable tabs below step-by-step using React Native.
+In this article, we are going to create a screen with a collapsing header and multiple swipeable tabs below step-by-step using the extensive experience of our React Native app development company.
 This behavior can be achieved easily with the help of React Native Reanimated and React Navigation libraries.

 Starting point of creating React Native collapsible tab